jinnabaalu/GitCheatSheet/use-cases/branch-mangement.md

 JinnaBalu/Sample - branch name, choose as you like

-**Good practice to follow some Naming Convension to create branch name but not mandatory**
+> NOTE : Good practice to follow some Naming Convention to create branch name but not mandatory

-**JinnaBalu is github user name and JinnaBalu/Sample is branch name**
+> JinnaBalu is github user name and JinnaBalu/Sample is branch name**

 #### **Step 2** -  As you done with some changes to the code, follow